 Fiona Taylor is the Accountable Officer for both Sefton Clinical Commissioning Groups that cover Southport, Formby and South Sefton.
-She is the Place Lead for the borough of Sefton and oversees the development of the transformation programme and the strategic plan for the local NHS, Sefton2gether that supports the delivery of Sefton’s Health & Wellbeing strategy.
+She oversees the development of the transformation programme and the strategic plan for the local NHS, Sefton2gether that supports the delivery of Sefton’s Health & Wellbeing strategy.

 Fiona has also taken a leadership role as the Senior Responsible Officer for the medicines optimisation work across Cheshire and Merseyside and sits on the Partnerships Cancer Alliance board as well as representing North Merseyside Clinical Commissioning Groups in the Transforming Care Partnership.